1930 Lagonda 2L Supercharged

 Highlights

-Having established its reputation by winning the Moscow - St Petersburg Reliability Trial of 1910 with a 30hp six, Lagonda concentrated mainly on the production of light cars before reverting to sporting and luxury models in the mid-1920s with the introduction of the 14/60.
-The latter abandoned the firm's traditional in-unit gearbox in favour of a midships-mounted transmission, but of greater technical interest was the engine.
+Having established its reputation by winning the Moscow - St Petersburg Reliability Trial of 1910 with a 30hp six, Lagonda concentrated mainly on the production of light cars before reverting to sporting and luxury models in the mid 1920's (with the introduction of the 14/60).
+The latter abandoned the firm's traditional in unit gearbox in favor of a midships mounted transmission but of greater technical interest was the engine.

-For the 1929 season, a 'low chassis' Speed Model was introduced, featuring revisions to the frame's front end and a higher-compression engine fitted with twin carburettors.
-The Speed Model had resulted from the factory's Le Mans effort of 1928, when the 2-Litre driven by Andre D'Erlanger and Douglas Hawkes had finished 11th overall in the 24-Hour endurance classic.
+For the 1929 season, a 'low chassis' Speed model was introduced, featuring revisions to the frame's front end and a higher compression engine fitted with twin carburetors.
+The Speed model had resulted from the factory's Le Mans effort of 1928, when the 2 Litre driven by Andre D'Erlanger and Douglas Hawkes had finished 11th overall in the 24 hour endurance classic.

-A classic example of racing improving the breed, the 'low chassis' 2-litre possessed markedly superior handling characteristics courtesy of its lower centre of gravity.
-For all its virtues, Davidson's engine was limited by its tortuous induction tracts and in 1930 a supercharged version was introduced to overcome this deficiency.The 'blower' was mounted vertically in front of the engine, which was fitted with a stronger crankshaft, while a 3-litre rear axle beefed up the transmission.
-A Powerplus supercharger was specified at first, but most 'blown' 2-litres came with a Cozette.
-Thus equipped, a 'low chassis' 2-litre was capable of up to 90mph.
+A classic example of racing improving the breed, the 'low chassis' 2 litre possessed markedly superior handling characteristics courtesy of its lower centre of gravity.
+For all its virtues, Davidson's engine was limited by its tortuous induction tracts and in 1930 a supercharged version was introduced to overcome this deficiency.The 'blower' was mounted vertically in front of the engine, while a 3-litre rear axle beefed up the transmission.
+A Powerplus supercharger was specified at first but most 'blown' 2 litres came with a Cozette.
+Thus equipped, a low chassis 2 litre was capable of up to 90 mph.

 More information